Founded by Independent Pharmacists, Serving Independent Pharmacists

 Tim Cooper

 Tim Cooper is excited to be part of WSPC and its expansion as an independent pharmacy advocate.
-During his 20 years with AmerisourceBergen, he worked in both hospital and retail pharmacy and was a four-time recipient of AmerisourceBergen’s distinguished President’s Club honor.
-He has developed key relationships in independent pharmacy through his involvement in the New Mexico Pharmacy Association (NMPHA), serving on the Wholesaler Golf Tournament Committee and presenting the Legend of Pharmacy Award.
+During his 20 years with AmerisourceBergen, he worked in hospital and retail pharmacy and was a four-time recipient of AmerisourceBergen’s distinguished President’s Club honor.
+He has developed key relationships in independent pharmacy through involvement in the New Mexico Pharmacy Association (NMPHA), serving on the Wholesaler Golf Tournament Committee and presenting the Legend of Pharmacy Award.
 He is also active in the El Paso Community College Pharmacy Tech Advisor Board and served in 2007 and 2008 as President of the EL Paso Pharmacy Association.

 Melissa Ellis

-Kimmie Kavanagh
+Kimmie Hack

 Alex Jaramillo